SymfonyCasts/symfony5/sfcasts/ep1/setup.md

 curl -sS https://get.symfony.com/cli/installer | bash
 ```

-This downloads a *single* executable file and, for me, put it into my home directory.
+This downloads a *single* executable file and, for me, puts it into my home directory.
 To make it so that I can run this executable from *anywhere* on my system, I'll
-follow the commands advice and move the file somewhere else:
+follow the command's advice and move the file somewhere else:

 ```terminal-silent
 mv /Users/weaverryan/.symfony/bin/symfony /usr/local/bin/symfony